 Many of the statistical techniques covered in this book are sensitive to outliers (cases with values well above or well below the majority of other cases).
-The techniques described in the previous section can also be used to check for outliers, but an additional approach is detailed below.
-You will recognise it from Chapter 5, when it was used to check for out-of-range cases.
+The techniques described in the previous section can also be used to check for outliers.